Shawn4742/VoI_Analysis/README.md

 Tr(:,:,2) = T_rp;
 ```

-For the observations, we define the ones without monitoring efforts,
+For the observations, we define the matrix without monitoring efforts,

 ```
 e_NoSHM = 0.5;